 Dale C. Wolfe

 Having survived over a dozen real emergencies in his 30+ years in aviation, Dale C. Wolfe has inadvertently used up many of his 9 lives.
 Graduating Embry-Riddle Aeronautical University in 1993, Dale spent 3 years as a full-time CFI and Assistant Chief Flight Instructor for ERAU before moving on to Trans States Airlines as a Captain, Check Airman, and Instructor on the British Aerospace Jetstream 31.
 Hired by Trans World Airlines in 1998, he was a Flight Engineer on the Boeing 727 and a MD80 First Officer for 4 years before beginning a 13-year furlough after 9/11.
 During his furlough, he flew as a Captain for Murray Aviation (National Airlines), Spirit Airlines, and Virgin America.
-In 2015 Dale returned to American as a B757/B767 pilot and an Airbus 319/320/321 Captain.
+In 2015 Dale returned to a legacy airline as a B757/B767 pilot and an Airbus 319/320/321 Captain.
 Dale is furthering his aviation knowledge and experience by hoping to stand on the shoulders of the giants who came before him.

 Aircraft Type Ratings